localhost433/localhost433.github.io/posts/entries/005-googology.md

 location: St. Catharines, ON
 ---

-This is a problem really gets me wonder 'What is Googology?' during the summer, and I ended up reading about it.
-When I wrote this I was in my last days of high school, coming across a instagram reel gives the question of comparing $2^{100!}$ and $(2^{100})!$ (the reel was just a joke btw), we ended up arguing about this and come up with different methods to proof our ideas.
+This is a problem that really got me wondering "What is Googology?" during the summer, and I ended up reading about it.
+When I wrote this I was in my last days of high school, I came across an Instagram reel posing the question of comparing $2^{100!}$ and $(2^{100})!$ (the reel was just a joke, btw).
+We ended up arguing about this and came up with different methods to prove our ideas.

 ## Numerical Method